3 Healthy Super Foods for the New Year

 Blueberries

-Blueberries contain flavonoids which can prevent high blood pressure according to a thorough 14 year study involving 200,000 participants.
-Each blueberry is crammed with fibre and vitamins C & K. What this means that blueberries can help increase the health of your brain and improve your ability to remember things and prevent degenerative age conditions.
+You’ve probably had these before, but these yummy berries are packed with goodness, so you may want to build them into your daily diet.
+Blueberries contain flavonoids, which can prevent high blood pressure according to a thorough 14-year study involving 200,000 participants.
+Each blueberry is crammed with fibre and vitamins C & K. This means that blueberries can help increase the health of your brain and improve your ability to remember things and prevent degenerative age conditions.
+Believe it or not, the vitamins and antioxidants in blueberries can help to relieve stress and improve your mood.
+Try making this Nectarine Blueberry Yoghurt for breakfast

 Kale

 Kale divides people.
-In one camp there are the devout consumers that wax lyrical about kale’s numerous health benefits, in the other camp there’s the media speculation that kale can also affect one’s health negatively, so it’s kale of two cities (get it?).
-We would encourage you to conduct your own research on super foods before becoming a kale convert but for now let’s just look into some of remarkable properties of kale.
+In one camp, there are the devout consumers who wax lyrical about kale’s numerous health benefits; in the other camp, there’s the media speculation that kale can also affect one’s health negatively, so it’s kale of two cities (get it?).
+We would encourage you to conduct your own research on superfoods before becoming a kale convert, but for now, let’s just look into some of the remarkable properties of kale.
+Kale is a great source of plant protein, providing nearly 3 grams per serving.
+It provides over 130% of our daily recommended amount of vitamin C and over 1000% of our daily vitamin K!

 Try making this Kale Pesto

-Changing your diet and your lifestyle to include super foods will help you to lose weight and feel better.
+Changing your diet and your lifestyle to include superfoods will help you to lose weight and feel better.
 Why not book a free consultation with VIVO Body Studio to discuss non-invasive procedures such as Cryolipolysis that will give you that head start towards a new you.

 Related Articles